ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 Note that the players are assumed to have been issued with appropriate kit to traverse the ice skates, snowshoes or enchanted cleats so their movement is not affected.

-4. *Astrogranite:* This artificiall stone substitute was all the rage in the 2480s and some stadia still keep it for its extra-grippy surface (and the fact that it's always entertaining when players fall down!).
+4. *Astrogranite:* This artificial stone substitute was all the rage in the 2480s and some stadia still keep it for its extra-grippy surface (and the fact that it's always entertaining when players fall down!).
 Apply a +1 modifier to the Armour roll every time a player Falls Over or is Knocked Down whilst playing on astrogranite.

 In addition, if a player Falls Over whilst Rushing on astrogranite, roll a D6: